sairysee/aappmart/README.md

 ### Autonomous Attack Path Prediction & Multi-Agent Red Team Engine

-AAPP-MART is an autonomous offensive security engine that predicts attack paths using artificial intelligence and simulates them with a multi-agent red team.
-By identifying risks before they occur, it forms the world’s first fully automated attack simulation brain.
+AAPP-MART is an autonomous offensive security engine designed for security teams and researchers.
+It predicts attack paths using artificial intelligence and simulates them with a multi-agent red team, helping organizations identify and mitigate risks before they are exploited.

 ---